protontypes/agile-development-methods-and-strategies/README.md

 ### Software is Knowledge

 To not reinvent the wheel you need to know about the wheel.
-Knowledge management is one of the most underestimated steps in software development and engineering in general.
-It is important to always keep in mind that most problems you get involved with have already occurred somewhere else on this planet.
+Knowledge management is a major aspacts in software development and engineering in general.
+It is crucial to keep in mind that most problems you get involved with have already occurred somewhere else on this planet.
 The ROS community delivers a treasure of solved robotic problems.
-A major part of robotic development is gathering the right information and knowledge.
+A major part of robotic development is gathering the right information and knowledge and sharing it with your team.

 ### Safety and Security Culture